cryptoinsomnia/ambien/README.md

 Linting, formatting and type checking work regardless of development environment.
 Code is linted, formatted and typechecked via a pre-commit hook.

 To set up Visual Studio Code to integrate with these development tools see [this article](https://hackernoon.com/configure-eslint-prettier-and-flow-in-vs-code-for-react-development-c9d95db07213) to see **what VSC extensions to install and what workspace settings to use.
-The js dependencies are already installed via `yarn install`**
+The js dependencies are already installed via `yarn install`**.

 For reference here are some working workspace settings.
 ```json